RituP006/Blog-app/README.md

 # blog_app

- This project is made by taking reference from [YouTube](https://www.youtube.com/watch?v=zu64GOm0KKU&list=PLxefhmF0pcPlw2kf-3PAPruUjqDYEEsRb).
+ This app is built by taking reference from [YouTube](https://www.youtube.com/watch?v=zu64GOm0KKU&list=PLxefhmF0pcPlw2kf-3PAPruUjqDYEEsRb).
 (It required lot of changes to be done in order to work as expected).

 #### It's built using flutter and firebase(BAAS).